gentsk77/EECS325/Notes/EECS325Notes.md

   - Total delay that could only be processed by the origin server

 ### Conditional GET
-- Goal: he server won't send object if cache has up-to-date cached version in the web cache server
+- Goal: the server won't send object if cache has up-to-date cached version in the web cache server
   - No object transmission delay
   - Lower link utilization
 - Proxy request the date of data last modified from server